jusotoTEC/froimpro_toolbox/README.md

 * File *Manual_FroImPro_Español.pdf*  provides a manual in Spanish explaining how to use every function of the *FroImPro Toolbox*.

+The *FroImPro Toolbox* was presented at the *47th International Conference on Telecommunications and Signal Processing* through the paper *FroImPro: A MATLAB Toolbox for Image Processing Based on the Frobenius Norm*.

 ## Authors